RIKEN-RCCS/lens3/rpm/README.md

   - Mosquitto 2
   - logrotate 3

-Version comparison is very poor, and specifying only the major version is rather complex.
-It is because the parts of alhanum are selected and compared in strcmp's order.
+Note that version comparison in RPM Spec is very poor.
+Specifying only the major version is rather boring.
+Version comparison extracts the parts of alhanum and compares them in strcmp's order.
 For example, when wanting version=2, it shall be written like "pkg > 1, pkg < 3" or "pkg >= 2.0.0, pkg < 3.0.0", where shorter "2." does not work.

 http://ftp.rpm.org/api/4.4.2.2/rpmvercmp_8c-source.html